 · a very large lift to all floors, which is particularly useful for groups.

-· an accessible unisex toilet on our second floor and a further accessible toilet on our ground floor close to the cinema (the latter is currently not available due to building works).
+· an accessible unisex toilet on our second floor and a further accessible toilet on our ground floor close to the cinema (the former is currently not available due to building works).

 · a manual wheelchair for visitors with mobility difficulties (contact us to book in advance)

 · an induction loop system at the welcome desk and in the cinema

 · large-print exhibition guides available in all our exhibition spaces and can be downloaded in advance from our website.